|Type:||Air superiority fighter and defense interceptor|

 NEAMs F-14B, Bureau Number 162926, was the 574th F-14 manufactured by Grumman and was delivered to the Navy in 1988.
 It served with fighter squadrons VF-142 and VF-143 (call sign “Taproom”) and made deployments on the carriers Dwight D. Eisenhower (CVN-69), George Washington (CVN-73), and John F. Kennedy (CV-67), accumulating more than 4,600 flight hours.
 It left Naval Air Station Oceana in March of 2005 and was flown to Bradley International Airport, where it was decommissioned and donated to the museum soon after.

-Email if you have any information or comments on the Grumman F-14B “Tomcat”.
+Send in this Contact Reference Form if you have any information or comments on the Grumman F-14B “Tomcat”.